-Health care delivery services, or all of those essential workers in the health care sector who worked to test, diagnose, treat, care for and then vaccinate the community during the pandemic, also received a special shoutout from the Chamber of Commerce.
+Health care delivery services , or all of those essential workers in the health care sector who worked to test, diagnose, treat, care for and now vaccinate the community during the pandemic, also received a special shout-out from the Chamber of Commerce.
 "It's just an unbelievable level of sacrifice," Mueller said.
 "We just wanted to take a moment to thank you."

-St. Anthony's Padua Dining Room, a hot meal provider in the community that saw a 30% increase in the number of meals served over pre-pandemic times, received donations from companies like Greylock Partners and Facebook to provide meals for food-insecure people.
+St. Anthony's Padua Dining Room , a hot meal provider in the community that saw a 30% increase in the number of meals served over pre-pandemic times, received donations from companies like Greylock Partners and Facebook to provide meals for food-insecure people.
 The dining room is in its 47th year of serving hot, nutritious meals.
-It also offers produce and groceries in a to-go format six days a week.
+It also offers produce and groceries in a to-go format six days a week, every week.

 The city also created grants for downtown businesses, installed parklets for outdoor dining and services, created a curbside pickup system for library services, installed disinfection stations at parks, reopened child care services and didn't have any reported workplace COVID-19 transmissions, according to the Chamber of Commerce.

-The San Mateo County Board of Supervisors and County Manager Mike Callagy were commended for their efforts to protect renters, provide financial relief, seed grant programs, fund testing and vaccination sites, and liaise with the business community.
+The San Mateo County Board of Supervisors and County Manager Mike Callagy were commended for their efforts to protect renters, provide financial relief, seed grant programs, fund testing and vaccination sites, and liaise with the business community during the pandemic.

 The San Mateo County Health Department and Health Officer Dr. Scott Morrow were recognized for guiding the county's pandemic response, revising public health orders in response to infection rates, creating public health safety protocols and timely updates.

-The San Mateo County Elections Office and Chief Elections Officer Mark Church were recognized for the record participation in the 2020 general election during the pandemic despite quarantine restrictions.
-Voter registration hit 88% and the turnout of people voting early was reportedly 100% higher than the previous general election, according to the Chamber of Commerce.
+The San Mateo County Elections Office and Chief Elections Officer Mark Church were recognized for the record participation in the 2020 General Election during the pandemic despite quarantine restrictions.
+Voter registration hit 88% and voter turnout was reportedly 100% higher than the previous general election, according to the Chamber of Commerce.

-Elsafy, owner of Bistro Vida in downtown Menlo Park, was recognized as an "Unsung Hero" by the chamber as someone who sprang into action during the pandemic.
+Ali Elsafy, owner of Bistro Vida in downtown Menlo Park, was recognized as an "Unsung Hero" by the Chamber as someone who sprang into action during the pandemic.

 During the pandemic, Mueller said, Elsafy "was focused on, 'How do we create an environment that brings the community together and makes people smile and enjoy each other?'"

-The recipients were also provided with statements of recognition from local elected officials, including Reps.
-Anna Eshoo and Jackie Speier, state Sen. Josh Becker and state Assemblyman Marc Berman.
+The recipients were also provided with statements of recognition from local elected officials including congresswomen Anna Eshoo and Jackie Speier, state Senator Josh Becker and state Assemblyman Marc Berman.